kavinunethsara/BinaryclockTile/README.md

 # Binary Clock
-A simple binary clock tile for Tiled Screen
+A simple binary clock tile for Tiled Screen.

+## Installation
+Copy the direcotry to $HOME/.local/share/tiledscreen/tiles/